jbcoe/polymorphic_value/draft.md

 * _Exception safety_: If an exception is thrown, `d(p)` is called.

-* _Remarks_: This constructor shall not participate in overload resolution unless `U*` is convertible to `T*`.
+* _Remarks_: This constructor does not participate in overload resolution unless `U*` is convertible to `T*`.